Mohinder Kaur Bhamra: 1980s onwards

 By 1981, Kang's performance of Gidhian Di Raniye (Dancing queen) and Bhamra's of Giddha pao haan deo, maar maar ke tali (Dance ladies dance.
 Clap your hands) became successful party pieces.
 Over the subsequent decade, as one of only a few female singers in a mostly male dominated bhangra industry, Bhamra encouraged British Indian women to join in traditional dance and party celebrations at a time when they were typically excluded.
 In Kuljit's account published in 2018, she was singing at one party when she noticed the segregated women peeping through gaps in the doors, following which she stopped the music and instructed the men to take their seats and allow the women in to dance; it proved an instant hit with the women.
 He recounted that by the late 1980s, it became acceptable for both men and women to be on the dance floor together.

-She became known for Punjabi folk music, ghazals and Sikh hymns, and songs based on migration, working in the UK and the bonding between Indian women in the UK.
-In 1981 she recorded her album Kuri Southall Di (The girl from Southall).
+Bhamra became known for Punjabi folk music, ghazals and Sikh hymns, and songs based on migration, working in the UK and the bonding between Indian women in the UK.
+In 1981, Bhamra recorded her album Kuri Southall Di (The girl from Southall).
 Another early popular song was Ni aae na Vilayat kurye (Don't come to England girl).
 It was a cautionary tale aimed at young girls in India who might assume that coming to England to marry might free them from purdah; it warned of the lie by the man who would bring them to England, and of being sent to work in factories by their close relatives, having to conform to the cold and to shift work and housework.
 M. S. Khaira from the Midlands wrote the lyrics having seen the plight of such women in West Midlands factories.
 The effect of the song was that it connected Punjabi women in Britain with their unknown girlfriends in India through music and provided a place for the relationships of wife, husband, children, mother-in-law and daughter-in-law.
 In an interview with her niece Tej Purewal 'The sound of memory' (2012), Bhamra recalled that in the 1970s that song particularly resonated with her audiences and she would be frequently requested to sing it.
 In Raatan chad de ve (Stop working the nightshift my dear), a wife pleads with her husband to give up his night shifts and resolve her lonely nights.
 In response, he highlights that they need the income to live on.
 The lyrics were again written by Khaira, and Bhamra recalled that it touched the sentiments of her audiences who remembered their hard times.
 She has since been seen as unique in reflecting issues relating to Indian women in Britain.